bmc-cs-software-analysis/383/project/Project.md

 ### Part C: Assertion Generation
 Generate the 3 assertions using EAS2 approach?
 But run the real tool: https://github.com/Lhy-apple/editas2

+**Success Analysis**
+Highlight the bugs for which we found success.
+Of the assertions that did trigger the bug, why?
+Was the retrieved assertion identical?
+Was there a small edit distance?

+**Error Analysis**
+Of the ones that did not cover the bug, why not?
+Was the edit distance very large?

 ### Part D: Report
 Compile all of your results into a [latex document](https://www.overleaf.com/read/skgqsjtdprhz#2b546f) with your group.